concierge/Concierge/README.md

 Arguments:
 - `message`.
 The message to send.
 String.
 - `thread`.
 The thread to send it to.
 String.

+#### `sendPrivateMessage(message, thread, senderId)`
+Sends a message to an individual.

+Arguments:
+- `message`.
+The message to send.
+String.
+- `thread`.
+The thread which the associated command which sends the private message.
+String.
+- `senderId`.
+The sender to send the message to.
+String.

 #### `sendUrl(url, thread)`
 Sends a url to the specified thread.
 If url linking is not supported, will behave like `sendMessage`.